henrythemes/jekyll-bootstrap-theme/ngsintro/1511/labs/rnaseqMapping.md

 $ rstudio /proj/g2015045/labs/transcriptome_cummeRbund/cummeRbund_course_code.R

 ```
-Installing cummeRbund in R or Rstudio takes a bit of time, so a good idea is to start the installation before taking a break.
 In the R Studio environment, you need to make two changes in the R script.
 1. Change the working directory to your own transcriptome directory
 2. Change the cufflinks directory to the one you generated earlier.

-Optional: Using the _EnsEMBL_ accession numbers of the significant genes, you can go to [http://www.ensembl.org](http://www.ensembl.org/) to retrieve information on the function of these genes and see whether you can draw any conclusions as to why these genes would be differentially expressed in the two tissues.

 ### Closing remarks